StreakYC/live-set/README.md

 This will cause any queued change notifications to be immediately flushed to this subscription's observer's `next` function.
 This will not affect other subscriptions to the LiveSet.

+If you need to pullChanges on multiple subscriptions at once, use the `LiveSet.pullMultipleSubscriptionChanges` function instead which is able to skip redundant work in the case of LiveSets based on overlapping sources.

+#### LiveSetSubscription::getChangePullers
+`LiveSetSubscription::getChangePullers(): Array<LiveSetChangePuller>`

+This returns a list of LiveSetChangePuller functions that when run in sequence accomplish the same functionality as calling `pullChanges()`.
+This function should only be used when implementing the getChangePullers callback in the listen callback when constructing a LiveSet instance based on one or more input LiveSets.

 ### Transformations